Creative-Coding-The-Hard-Way/AshStarter/examples/e3/README.md

-# Example 2 - Multi-Frame Rendering
+# Example 3 - SwapchainFrames

-This example shows how to use separate semaphores and fences for each frame so that multiple swapchain frames can render at the same time, rather than waiting for the previous frame to finish rasterizing before starting on the next.
+This example shows how to use the SwapchainFrames type to manage the swapchain and per-frame synchronization primitives.

 ## Commands

-From the project root: `cargo run --example e2`
+From the project root: `cargo run --example e3`